 Three years ago we had a HUGE cleanout of all our buildings.
 A lot of dust has settled since then.
 The Tabernacle needs a BIG clean and upstairs there are a few things to move and a final throw out.
 Whatever your age or ability there will be something you can do.
 Come when you can and leave when you must.

 Please let Kaaren Stott know if you plan to come along:

 Hobart Baptist Church envisions itself as prophetically serving the city, and Ruth offers us a thread to follow to enter that space.
 To be a prophetic servant in her time, Naomi came back in grief to her hometown and brought Ruth, a foreign woman, with her, who would then bring a descendent to Naomi.

 The church key system is having an overhaul – incorporating the old and the new parts of the building into one.
-The new keys are now available for distribution for those who need one and didn’t get it last week.
+We are anticipating the new keys to be available by the end of the week for distribution on Sunday to those who need one.
 To help offset costs we are asking all to pay a $20 deposit for their key.